NikHoh/ar_land/README.md

 ## Optional Dependencies

-- [image_proc](http://wiki.ros.org/image_proc): Image rectification, this package contains the image_proc node that removes camera distortion from the raw image stream, and if necessary will convert Bayer or YUV422 format image data to color. (it is assumed a proper camera calibration using ROS [camera_calibration](http://wiki.ros.org/camera_calibration) package or any other external tool)
+- [image_proc](http://wiki.ros.org/image_proc): Image rectification, this package contains the image_proc node that removes camera distortion from the raw image stream, and if necessary will convert Bayer or YUV422 format image data to color. (it is assumed a proper camera calibration using ROS [camera_calibration](http://wiki.ros.org/camera_calibration) package or any other external tool) Usefull for camera with lense with not too much distortion.

 ## Usage